Earnest Graham

-Earnest Graham Jr. (born January 15, 1980) is an American former college and professional football player who was a running back in the National Football League (NFL) for eight seasons.
-He played college football for the University of Florida, and was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2003.
+Earnest Graham Jr. (born January 15, 1980) is an American former professional football player who was a running back for eight seasons in the National Football League (NFL).
+He played college football for the Florida Gators, and was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2003.
 Graham became a favorite among Buccaneers fans, coaches, and fellow players for his hard work and team-first attitude.

 After football, Graham became involved in various local business ventures.
 He also served as the head football coach at North Fort Myers High School from 2014 until 2018.
 In February 2019, Graham was announced as the new head coach and director of football operations at Evangelical Christian School in Fort Myers, Florida.